 \section{Discussion and Conclusion}

-We defined CIR scenarios which represent CL environments where repetition is naturally present in the stream.
+We defined the CIR scenario that represents CL environments where repetition is naturally present in the stream.
 Although the concept of repetition is quite intuitive, it is not obvious how to realize it in practice for research purposes.
 Therefore, we proposed two CIR generators that can be exploited to address this issue.
-Through empirical evaluations, we showed that, unlike CI scenarios, knowledge accumulation happens naturally in CIR streams, even without applying any CL strategy.
-This raised the question of whether the systematic repetition provided by Replay is critical in all CIR scenarios.
+Through empirical evaluations, we showed that, unlike the CI scenario, knowledge accumulation happens naturally in CIR streams, even without applying any CL strategy.
+This raised the question of whether the systematic repetition provided by Replay is critical in all CIR streams.
 With several experiments in long streams, we demonstrated that although Replay provides an advantage in general, even random repetition in the environment can be sufficient to induce knowledge accumulation given a long enough lifetime.

-Moreover, we found that existing Replay strategies are exclusively designed for classical CI scenarios.
-Thus, we proposed a novel strategy, ER-FA, to exploit the properties of CIR scenarios.
-ER-FA accumulates knowledge even in highly unbalanced stream in terms of class frequency.
+Moreover, we found that existing Replay strategies are exclusively designed for the classical CI streams.
+Thus, we proposed a novel strategy, ER-FA, to exploit the properties of CIR streams.
+ER-FA accumulates knowledge even in highly unbalanced streams in terms of class frequency.
 ER-FA outperforms by a large margin other Replay approaches when monitoring the accuracy for infrequent classes while preserving accuracy for the frequent ones.
-Overall, ER-FA guarantees a more robust performance on a wide range of real-world scenarios where classes are not homogeneously distributed over time.
+Overall, ER-FA guarantees a more robust performance on a wide range of real-world streams where classes are not homogeneously distributed over time.

-The framework defined in this work opens new research directions which depart from the existing ones, mainly focused on the mitigation of forgetting in CI scenarios.
-We hope that our experiments and results will promote the study of CIR scenarios and the development of new CL strategies, able to exploit the inner semantics of repetition, a natural trait of real-world data streams, in many other clever and imaginative ways.
+The framework defined in this work opens new research directions which depart from the existing ones, mainly focused on the mitigation of forgetting in the CI scenario.
+We hope that our experiments and results will promote the study of the CIR scenario, especially in methods where the role of environment repetition is not well understood such as dynamic architectures, and thus lead to the development of new CL strategies able to exploit the inner semantics of repetition, a natural trait of real-world data streams.